Our coMmunIty

 stAff TraiNing

-To date our staff has completed The Canadian Mental Health Association’s Mental Health First Aid (2025)
+To date our staff has completed: The Canadian Mental Health Association’s “Understanding Mental Health” (2025)

 Board OF diRectors